Tunde King: Music

 The guitar-centered Jùjú musical style blends African elements such as the Yoruba talking drum with Western and Afro-Cuban influences.
 Tunde King says that the name "Jùjú" itself originated when he bought a tambourine from a Salvation Army store, which he gave to his Samba drummer.
 The drummer developed a flamboyant style that included throwing the tambourine into the air and catching it, which the audience called Jù-jú, duplicating the Yoruba word for "throw" with tonal accent.

 His trio expanded into a quartet, with King on six-string guitar-banjo and vocals, Ishola Caxton Martins on sekere (gourde rattle), Ahmeed Lamidi George on tambourine and Sanya ("Snake") Johnson on tomtom and supporting vocals.
 The band members created a moderately paced ensemble sound that backed up the guitar and vocals with simple harmonic progressions.

 In the 1930s, Nigeria was a British colony.
 A Nigerian could go so far, but no further, in the government or in business, regardless of ability or qualifications.
 Tunde King expressed widespread feelings in his songs.
 In "Oba Oyinbo", he celebrated the ascension of King George VI of Britain, saying with quiet irony "We Have a father ...
 King George is our father ...
 White man Cameron (the governor) is our father ..."
 He went further in songs that were not recorded, expressing resentment more explicitly.
 The song "Soja Idunmota" describes a monument of a white soldier with a native carrier, whose head is hanging down, saying "Cruelly, they forget the common descent of man".
 In the song "Eti Joluwe," he said it was better for Yorubas to work for themselves than for the government.

 Recordings

-The first mass recordings of Jùjú music were made by Parlophone of the EMI group, starting in 1936, released on 78rpm shellac discs.
+The first mass recordings of Jùjú music were made by Parlophone of the EMI group, starting in 1936, released on 78 rpm shellac discs.
 Tunde King released a number of these recordings including "Eko Akete" and the classic "Oba Oyinbo" ("European King").
 He was paid only a small amount to record each release, and earned a very small amount from royalties.
 However, the recordings were essential in establishing his reputation.

 Other recordings include "Sapara ti sajule orun", "Dunia (Ameda)" and "Ojuola lojo agan".
 In all, he made over 30 records.

 Two of his recordings, "Oba Oyinbo" and "Dunia" were included on an anthology CD Juju Roots: 1930s-1950s, released by Rounder Records in January 1985.